Schots/mlops_project/README.md

 Download data
 ------------

-To download the dataset, use the script 'download_dataset.py'

     ```sh
-    python3 download_dataset.py
+    make get_data
     ```
-and type the dataset name on the terminal E.g 'titanic' or pass the dataset name as a parameter

-    ```sh
-    python3 download_dataset.py --dataset=titanic
-    ```

-the zipfile with data will be downloaded and unzipped under 'data/raw'
+type the dataset name when prompted.
+The zip file with data will be downloaded and unzipped under the _data/raw_ folder

 Project Organization
 ------------